UCUCDUH/pols_501_wi16/web/stories/resources/getting_help_with_R.md

 ```r
 data()
 ```
-To find datasets included in a specific packge, use `data` with the `package` argument, For example,
+To find datasets included in a specific package, use `data` with the `package` argument, For example,
 ``` r
 data(package = "ggplot2")